blikblum/nextdoc/Readme.md

 Full customization
 ------------------

 You don't have to be restricted to the given theme.
-Flatdoc is just really one `.js` file that expects 2 HTML elements (for *menu* and *content*).
+Nextdoc is just really one `.js` file that expects 2 HTML elements (for *menu* and *content*).
 Start with the blank template and customize as you see fit.